CapnKitten/Material-Discord/README.md

  - `--status-picker-color` - The background color for the status area with the settings button.
 Default: `#181a1d` - `#dee0e0`**
  - `--sidebar-panel-color` - The background color for the sidebar panels in the channels list.
 Default: `#111114` - `#d4d6d6`**
  - `--chat-color` - The background color the main chat area.
 Default: `var(--main-color)`
- - `--avatar-radius` - The border radius of avatars, servers, and change status buttons.
-Default: `24px`
+ - `--avatar-radius` - The border radius of avatars and servers.
+Default: `28px`
  - `--tooltip-color` - The background color for tooltips.
 Default: `rgba(97,97,97,0.9)`
  - `--tooltip-text-color` - The text color for tooltips.
 Default: `#ddd`
  - `--tooltip-shadow` - The box shadow for tooltips.
 Default: `0px 5px 15px rgba(0,0,0,0.2)`